Intergenerational Transmission of School Grades – Insights from My Research Stay in Oslo

 The Study

-We know that parents and their children have similar educational outcomes: For example, parents who go to university often have children who also pursue higher education.
+We know that parents and their children have similar educational outcomes.
+Parents who go to university often have children who also pursue higher education.
 And if your parent had bad grades in Maths, you are more likely to struggle with Maths yourself.
 But why is this the case?
-Is it that parents with higher education behave differently at home than those with lower education?
-Is it related to household income?
-Or the neighbourhood?
-Or is this relationship mainly genetic– do parents with strong academic abilities pass them on to their children through their genes?
-These are some of the questions we aimed to answer in our study.
+Is it that parents with higher education behave differently at home?
+Is it related to household income, neighbourhood, or is this relationship mainly genetic — do parents with strong academic abilities pass them on to their children through their genes?

-During my time at the NIPH, I worked with data from the Norwegian Population Register to look at pathways through which parents’ education influences their children’s GPA.
-I had the opportunity to learn more about one of the methods that is used to study intergenerational transmission in this context: The Children-of-Twins design.
-This design examines similarities between different family members - children, their parents, aunts, uncles, and cousins – to draw conclusions about why they resemble each other.
+During my time at the NIPH, I worked with data from the Norwegian Population Register to look at pathways through which parents' education influences their children's GPA.
+I had the opportunity to learn more about the Children-of-Twins design — a method that examines similarities between different family members (children, parents, aunts, uncles, and cousins) to draw conclusions about why they resemble each other.

-Our key findings were as follows: Parents and children are indeed quite similar when looking at GPA in the offspring generation (r = .36).
+Our key finding: parents and children are indeed quite similar when looking at GPA in the offspring generation (r = .36).
 A large part of this similarity can be explained by shared genetic influences, with smaller but significant contributions of factors shared in the extended family and influences within the nuclear family.
-Based on our findings, the reason why parents and children have similar educational outcomes is largely due to shared genes - but the family environment also contributes meaningfully to their similarity.

 Professional Development

 To develop my statistical skills, I took a course on structural equation modelling at the University of Oslo (UiO).
-I also presented my work at the Centre for Fertility and Health and later at the CREATE Centre of the UiO (see here).
-I spoke to people outside of my field - among them educational scientists, demographers and medical doctors – who often asked questions that helped me look at my research from a different angle.
-For example, if and how we can translate findings from population-based studies into actionable advice for families.
+I also presented my work at the Centre for Fertility and Health and later at the CREATE Centre of the UiO.
+Speaking to people outside of my field — among them educational scientists, demographers and medical doctors — meant fielding questions that helped me look at my research from entirely new angles.

-In addition to working on my own study I got to listen to many presentations on research in fertility and health at the Centre.
-I also joined a retreat at a Norefjell skiing resort where we discussed science communication and professional development.
-I found it refreshing to look at my research through a public health lens and discuss issues related to policy-making and public outreach.
-I got to watch presentations on how research findings can be translated into newspaper articles for the public and heard colleagues reflect on the challenges of seeing their findings be misunderstood or oversimplified.
-I have always found it difficult to break down the complex models I use for a general audience, but my time at the NIPH has showed me both that it can be done - and that it is incredibly important to keep communicating with the people our findings are ultimately meant to serve.
+I joined a retreat at a Norefjell skiing resort where we discussed science communication and professional development.
+I found it refreshing to look at my research through a public health lens.
+I heard colleagues reflect on the challenges of seeing their findings be misunderstood or oversimplified in public discourse.
+My time at the NIPH showed me both that communicating complex research can be done — and that it is incredibly important to keep talking to the people our findings are ultimately meant to serve.

-Concluding remarks With this brief overview of my time in Oslo, I would like to conclude by saying: Thank you!
-I am incredibly grateful that the FGB Travel Fund supported this big step in my professional development, and I hope I have shown that I made the most of this opportunity at every step along the way.
-Special thanks also to my supervisors and collaborators in Norway, Hans Fredrik Sunde and Fartein Ask Torvik; my Dutch supervisors Elsje van Bergen and Conor Dolan; and everyone at the Centre for Fertility and Health, PROMENTA,and CREATE whom I had the pleasure of meeting during my time there.
-My stay in Oslo would not have been nearly as wonderful without the support I received from both the NIPH and the Faculty of Behavioural and Movement Sciences at the VU.
+Tusen takk 🇳🇴 I am incredibly grateful that the FGB Travel Fund supported this big step in my professional development.
+Special thanks to my supervisors and collaborators: Hans Fredrik Sunde and Fartein Ask Torvik in Norway; Elsje van Bergen and Conor Dolan in the Netherlands; and everyone at the Centre for Fertility and Health, PROMENTA, and CREATE whom I had the pleasure of meeting along the way.